 In April 2019, the Company completed the acquisition of all the outstanding shares of K2 Partners, Inc. ("K2") and Tennessee Galvanizing, Inc. ("Tennessee Galvanizing"), two privately held companies.
 K2 provides powder coating and electroplating solutions to customers in the Midwest and Southeast from locations in Texas and Florida.
 Tennessee Galvanizing provides galvanizing solutions to customers throughout the United States.
 These acquisitions expanded the Company's geographical reach in metal coating solutions and broadened its offerings in strategic markets.
+The businesses are included in the Company's Metal Coatings segment.
 The goodwill arising from these acquisitions was allocated to the Metal Coatings segment and is not deductible for income tax purposes.